Cippman/Unity-OneShotCoroutine/README.md

 ### Purpose:
 The main purpose of OneShotCoroutine is to present a plug 'n' play solution to run coroutines of inactive gameObjects.

+### Notes:
+Consider to check also this newer [parallel version](https://github.com/ZiosTheCloudburster/CippSharpCoreCoroutines.git) of running coroutines from inactive gameObjects and not only them.

 ### Contents:
 This repository comes with the main script OneShotCoroutine.cs and few examples of in-code usage of this class and a scene.
 Full free and open source.